Online Auction Design Using Distribution-Free Uncertainty Quantification with Applications to E-Commerce: Analysis of Incentives and Revenues

 \section{Analysis of Incentives and Revenues}

-In this section, we study the economic properties of the proposed COAD mechanism in Algorithm \ref{alg:coad}, including the incentive guarantees and revenue analysis.
-We also compare the COAD mechanism with alternative data-driven auction designs.
+In this section, we analyze the economic properties of the proposed COAD mechanism in Algorithm \ref{alg:coad}, focusing on incentive guarantees and revenue performance.
+We also compare COAD with alternative data-driven auction designs.